 3 hrs lecture, 3 hrs lab (GR or P/NP).
 Prerequisite: CIS 25, 26, 36A.
-Acceptable for credit: UC/CSU

 Use of abstract forms of data in programming: Concepts, and implementation and applicability of different forms of data to various programming problems.
 0707.10

 CIS 36A, Java Programming Language I